only-cliches/react-router-typescript-starter/README.md

-# React Router TypeScript Starter
+# React Router Universal TypeScript Starter

 Get React Router, Typescript, Server Side Rendering and Live Reloading in the time it takes you to type `git clone`.